 Perched upon coastal cliffs, nestled away in villages and atop offshore rocky outcrops, there’s an estimated 10, 000 temples or religious compounds that exist on the island of Bali.
-Because Balinese culture is highly spiritual and influenced by religion, these temples are something every visitor to Bali should take the opportunity to learn and appreciate the local customs.

-Beyond its airport terminals and flashy malls, Kuala Lumpur is a vibrant, cultured city with just about something for every type of traveller.
 From exploring the temples in Chinatown to trying new foods to climbing to the top of the Batu Caves or the Petronas Towers, here are 20 photos to inspire you to travel to Malaysia’s capital city.

 Cambodia has been on my travel radar for as long as I can remember.
 In fact, I recently discovered in my high school yearbook that I’d written Cambodia as one of the places I would visit in the years following graduation.
 Seven short years later, I made it to Siem Reap and ticked Cambodia off my bucket list.